 Key takeaways show that employers can implement effective cybersecurity that increases visibility, reduces insider threat risk, and that respects employee privacy while gaining their support.
 To achieve this, monitoring should be conducted with:

-- Data anonymization — only review and analyze data after a threat has been detected
+Openness and transparency make sure employees know what’s taking place.
+Focus on security monitor activities to reduce security risk, not to eavesdrop.
+Data anonymization only review and analyze data after a threat has been detected

 Additional top findings revealed by the survey included:

 45% of Americans believe it is at least sometimes acceptable for employers to monitor employees digital activities to protect against security threats and data breaches.64% of Americans believe that employers have the right to monitor employees digital activities on personal or work-issued devices used to conduct work for security purposes, as long as they are transparent about it and let employees know up front that it is taking place.77% of employed Americans would be less concerned with their employer monitoring their digital activity on personal or work-issued devices they use to conduct work, as long as they are transparent about it and let them know up front.71% of Americans would not accept a job with an employer that monitors its employees digital activities on work-issued or personal devices they use to conduct work without letting employees know about monitoring up front.70% of employed Americans would consider leaving an employer if they found out that the employer was monitoring their digital activities on personal or work-issued devices they use to conduct work without telling them up front.62% of employed Americans would be comfortable with their employer monitoring their digital activities taking place on work-issued devices if it was for security purposes and the activity data was anonymized (i.e., the employer would only look at it if suspicious or threatening behaviors were detected).
 36% of employed Americans feel the same about employer monitoring on personal devices.